Blog: Rolex Prima, Extra and Ultra Prima

 There are Rolex watches with cases that can be reliably dated to before 1930 with movements marked Ultra Prima.
 It has been suggested to me that the term might have been in use for some time before Wilsdorf decided to register it, but that doesn't seem likely to me.
 Bearing in mind Wilsdorf's prolific registration of every name he could think of, it seems unlikely that he would leave himself exposed to the possibility that someone else might copy or use the phrase and thereby prevent him from registering it.

 It seems more likely that as soon as Wilsdorf had coined the phrase, he would he would have wanted to get it registered as quickly as possible and before making it public.
-Unless there is an earlier registration, which does not seem likely, then Extra Prima would have been first used in December 1930.
+Unless there is an earlier registration, which does not appear likely, then Extra Prima would have been first used in December 1930.

 This begs the question; what about the Rolex watches with cases that can be reliably dated to before 1930 with movements marked Ultra Prima?
 It appears to me that these are most likely marriages of an older case with a newer movement.
 On what appears to be a reasonable assumption, that Ultra Prima movements were the very best, then many if not all of them would have been fitted with gold, often 18 carat gold, cases.
 Many gold cases have been melted over the years for their bullion value, leaving bare Ultra Prima movements looking for a home.
 How tempting it would be to “upgrade” a standard watch to Ultra Prima by exchanging the movement.